IFTTT Alternatives: For People Ready to Scale

 Cons

-• Fewer pre-built connectors than Zapier or Make.
+• Smaller prebuilt integration library than Zapier or Make.

 Integrately – Best for one-click automation setups